-Starting a small business can be extremely nerve-racking for any individual who is giving up steady employment to go out on their own with a business idea.
+Starting a small business can be extremely nerve-racking for anyone!
+Giving up steady employment to go out on your own with that new business idea is daunting.
 It’s really tough to have the confidence in yourself and to give up on the security of an employer in favor of your own small business.
-If you are thinking of taking on small business ownership here are three steps I have utilised to quiet those fears.
-Even though you may be saying in your head “I have a fear of starting my own business” rest assured you are not alone and these tips will help.
+If you are thinking of taking on or starting a small business, here are some steps to help.

 - Are there people already acing it in the same market?